Azure/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

 #### IoT Leaf Device

-* Run `./certGen.sh create_device_certificate mydevice` to create the new device certificate.
+* Run `./certGen.sh create_device_certificate mydevice` to create the new device certificate, which will chain directly to the root CA.
-  This will create the files ./certs/new-device.* that contain the public key and PFX and ./private/new-device.key.pem that contains the device's private key.
+  * If the device certificate needs to be signed by an intermediate CA instead, run `./certGen.sh create_device_certificate_from_intermediate mydevice` to chain the device certificate to the intermediate certificate. __Note:__ When using chains with more than one level, the device must send all chain certificates up to but not including the one configured on the service during TLS handshake.
+This is required for the service to create a valid chain.

 * `cd ./certs && cat new-device.cert.pem azure-iot-test-only.intermediate.cert.pem azure-iot-test-only.root.ca.cert.pem > new-device-full-chain.cert.pem` to get the public key.